The Charter ( Medical Professionalism in the New Millennium.A Physician's Charter) did not deal with just the important

 Eijsvogel et al have provided evidence that the current recommendation regarding exercise to prevent cardiovascular risk may be too low as far as prevention of heart failure (HF) The current (2008) recommendation are for 2 1/2 hours of moderate or one hour and 15 minutes of vigorous exercise per week.
 (I am reminded of John Von Neumann 's quote " There's no sense in being precise when you don't even know what you're talking about")

 Eijsvogel's article defines moderate as 3- 5.9 METS of energy expenditure and vigorous as greater than 6 METS.

-For point of reference, running a fifteen minute mile requires about 7 METS ( 24.4 02 uptake) which is about the 02 requirement for completing Stage 2 of the Bruce protocol.
+For point of reference, running a fifteen minute mile requires about 7 METS ( 24.4 02 uptake) which is equivalent to the 02 requirement for completing Stage 2 of the Bruce protocol.
 About 5 METs are needed to finish stage 1 ( 1.7 mph at 10% grade) .
 Running at 5 MPH or a 12 minute mile requires 8.6 METS.
 Running 4 MPH require a 02 uptake of about 25 ( 7 METS)

-An approximate prediction equation relating the estimation of a person maximal 02 uptake is 3.8 times how long in minutes the person could last on the Bruce treadmill protocol.
+An prediction equation that approximates a person's maximal 02 uptake is 3.8 times how long in minutes the person could last on the Bruce treadmill protocol.

 Eijsvogel and co-workers used the data from the work of Wen and Tsai and of Arem to construct a cardiovascular disease mortality -physical activity curve . and found the "sweet spot" of 41 MET hours per week or 2460 METS hours per week The sweet spot ( not their term) means the level of exercise at which the maximal benefit in terms of reduction of CVD risk is reached.